-Okay, now back to brunch and a new conflict.
 After Thanksgiving, who else has a surplus of Cranberry Sauce, what do you do with it??
 Cranberry Stuffed French Toast, that’s what.
+I like to freeze my extra cranberry sauce after Thanksgiving and use it to make this for Christmas Brunch.

 We love the traditional strawberry stuffed french toast and make it every year for Christmas brunch but we just found a contender.
 I had so much Pomegranate and Rosemary Cranberry Sauce left over from thanksgiving that I had to create something with it and French Toast came to mind.
 Every year I make a stuffed French Toast for Christmas Morning; raspberry, strawberry, even blueberry has been used in the past.